odkr/pandoc-zotxt.lua/man/man1/pandoc-zotxt.lua.rst

    EOF

-If the "references" metadata field or a bibliography file already contains bibliographic data for a citation, that citation will *not* be looked up in Zotero.
+If the "references" metadata field or a bibliography file already contains bibliographic data for a citation, that citation will *not* be looked up.

 CONNECTING TO ZOTERO